jeyu54217/django_ecommerce/README.md

 # [Django_ECommerce_Demo](https://www.jerryyu.click)

-  This project is a demo ECommerce website built with Django, Bootstrap, PostgreSQL, Celery, Redis, uwsgi, Nginx.
+  This project is a demo ECommerce website built with Django, Bootstrap, PostgreSQL, Celery, Redis, uwsgi and Nginx.
 The whole project was containerized by Docker and deployed on AWS EC2.

 ## Information
 - Website URL: [https://www.jerryyu.click](https://www.jerryyu.click)